 \subsection{Feature Aggregation from Foundation Model}

-In addition to leveraging the augmented views via the foundation model's forecasting, we further aggregate the learned representation from the foundation model into the neural fluid field.
+In addition to leveraging the augmented frames via the foundation model's forecasting, we further aggregate the learned representation from the foundation model into the neural fluid field.
 This can be viewed as a knowledge distillation from the foundation model to the neural fluid field in the feature space.
 We show our design of feature aggregation in Figure~\ref{fig:feature_aggregation}.
-This includes three steps: \begin{enumerate}[leftmargin=*] \item For each camera ray $(x_p, y_p, z_p)$, we use the camera's extrinsics and intrinsics to project the ray onto the position on image coordinates $(h_{img}, w_{img})$. \item We reshape the sequence of tokens in our foundation model into 2D feature maps, and extract the feature vector corresponding to the camera ray via interpolating over the neighboring four feature coordinates.
+This includes three steps: \begin{enumerate}[leftmargin=*] \item For each camera ray $(x_p, y_p, z_p)$, we use the camera's extrinsics and intrinsics to project the ray onto the position in image coordinates $(h_{img}, w_{img})$. \item We reshape the sequence of tokens in our foundation model into 2D feature maps, and extract the feature vector corresponding to the camera ray via interpolating over the neighboring four feature coordinates.
 This feature vector is shared by all points sampled along the ray. \item We use a two-layer MLP (with ReLU activation) to map the feature vector to the same feature dimensionality as the embedded features of the spatiotemporal coordinates of the density field, and sum them for aggregation. \end{enumerate}

-During training, features are extracted from fluid views available in the videos.
-During testing, since videos are not accessible, the SciML foundation model extracts features based on views rendered by the density field from prior temporal steps.
+During training, features are extracted from fluid frames from videos.
+During testing, since videos are not accessible, the SciML foundation model extracts features based on frames rendered by the density field from prior temporal steps.
 To extract features of frames before the temporal step at $T_{in}$, we use temporal-wise interpolation to supplement necessary frames as inputs to the foundation model.